nehamanoj1105/deepfake-detection/README.md

 ## normalised.zip
 The images which are normalised

+## Generated_Dataset.zip
+Has the dataset on AI-generated images

+## Generated_Resized_Normalised
+Has the Generated images which are resized and then normalised.

 ## normalise.py
 Min-Max Normalization: This involves scaling the pixel values to a fixed range, like [0, 1].
 Each pixel value is transformed by subtracting the minimum pixel value of the image and then dividing by the difference between the maximum and minimum pixel values